Uberspace/lab/source/guide_minim.rst

 minim
 #####

-minim_ offers super simple PHP Content Management Systems.
+minim_ offers a super simple PHP Content Management System.
 The code is Open Source and you're free to modify, distribute and use it for private and commercial projects.

-The minim - Blog is ideal for simple travel blogs or publishing news.
+It'is ideal for simple travel blogs or publishing news.
 It has an easy administration interface and a automatic generated RSS feed.
 Themes and other modifications are fully customisable.

-The minim - Wiki can be used for wiki and also for other online projects.

 ----